 Geoffrey Baer gets eye-to-eye with some sky-high building ornament and gets beneath the surface of a towering metal figure in this week’s edition of Ask Geoffrey.

-Dazzling interiors, new movies, German lagers, Chicago blues and political satire usher in the weekend.
+Dueling West Town beer bashes, gourmet fare, Chicago comedians and free jazz concerts usher in the weekend.
 Here are 10 things to do in and around Chicago.